Fujiyama (Mt.Fuji) and Geisha are two icons that symbolize JAPAN.

 Let me give you some tips to actually meet Geisha.
 It may sound like a dream, but it is possible.
 What’s more, there are several choices ranging financially from reasonable to expensive.

 For budget travelers who want to see Geisha but don’t want to spend much money, Gion Corner is the best place to go.
 It is a theater where they play a digest version of seven Japanese traditional performing arts: tea ceremony, flower arrangement, koto (Japanese Harp) playing, gagaku (court dance), kyogen (comic play), Maiko dance and Bunraku (puppet play).
 At the end of the show, a Maiko or two show up and dance a traditional Japanese dance.
 As the theater was first made for the Tokyo Olympic Games to welcome foreign guests, it has various language brochures and earphone guides.
-You can experience all the performances for only 3,150 yen (35$) !
-The shows are held from March to November, though recently they also tend to have special performances only on weekends during winter time.
+You can experience all the performances for only 3,150 yen ($30) !
+For more information about Kyoto Gion Corner, visit here.

 Still too expensive?
 Then the only way to see Geisha is to go to the Gion area and wish for good luck.
 Gion is where Maiko and Geiko live, so you may come across a Geisha moving from one banquet to another by chance.
 Hanami-koji, the street in front of Gion Corner, would be good place to wait and see.
 Be careful not to mistake tourists making up themselves as a Geisha for the real thing!

 If you’d like to “meet ” a Geisha, Gion Hatanaka will make your dream come true.
 They have a special package for meeting a Geisha while enjoying authentic Kyoto cuisine.
 A few Maiko and Geiko in full make-up will come to the room to show some dances, pour sake to guests and talk to them.
 You can say “hi” to them in person and take pictures with them.
 If you’re brave enough to raise your hand, you can even join their party games!
 It will understandably be a once-in-a-lifetime experience.
-The cost is 18,900 yen (210$).
-Taking in consideration that Hatanaka is one of the highest ranking ryokans (Japanese inns) in Kyoto whose cuisine usually costs around 10,000 yen (110$), it’s quite a good deal!
+For more information about Gion Hatanaka, visit here.

 If you want to meet Geisha privately, or you want a more authentic experience, why don’t you try Ochaya-asobi, visiting a real teahouse (traditional banquet house)?
 For a long time, teahouses didn’t accept guests without references from other clients because of security and to maintain their service level, which means it was very hard to get in for a foreign guest.
 But they have come to open their door to guests recently.
-If you plan to stay at a five star hotel such as Hyatt Regency Kyoto, The Westin Miyako Hotel Kyoto, Kyoto Hotel Okura, Kyoto Brighton Hotel, or one of the nicest ryokans called Hiiragiya, then you can ask the concierge for assistance.
-They will make arrangements for Ochaya (teahouses) with which they have contact.
+If you plan to stay at a five star hotel or one of the nicest ryokans called Hiiragiya or Tawaraya, then you can ask the concierge for assistance.
+They may be able to make arrangements for Ochaya (teahouse) if available.

 Maiko and Geiko are a mystery even to Japanese.
 Not many people have seen or met them in person.
 I hope you get to enjoy seeing them in some way to get a glimpse of the jewel in the crown of Japan.